-For baby carriers there are generally three main standards that determine its value, which we deemed more important than all the others, they are:
+For baby carriers there are three standards that determine its value, which we deemed more important than all the others, they are:

 Obvious and self-explanatory, safety should be the number one concern for any baby-related products.
 As we tested the product, we examined its safety by looking at three main factors:

 Lastly, any ideal baby-related product should be able to function with similar quality and functionality from newborn to toddlerhood.
-It may seem far-fetched, as we have mentioned Tula baby carriers come in two sizes for babies and toddlers.
-However, we will examine how the baby-size will perform for toddlers, and vice-versa.
+It may seem far-fetched, as we have mentioned Tula baby carriers come in two sizes for infants and toddlers.
+However, we will examine how the baby-size will perform fortoddlers, and vice-versa.

 This quality sets itself apart from its competitors, at least when it was first released.
 Nowadays, several other manufacturers are copying Tula‘s design, but the fact remains that Tula was the pioneer for fun and cheerful designs in baby-wearing.

-With a number of different patterns and colors, Tula is great to add a little flair to your everyday life and is great for mommy’s and daddy’s everywhere.
+With many different patterns and colors, Tula is great to add a little flair to your everyday life and is perfect for mommies and daddies everywhere.